kronek1122/Client_Server_Threading_MultiDB/README.md

 # Client_Server

-Simple Client-Server API with database support and multi-threading.
+Simple Client-Server Application with database support and multi-threading.
 Configured to work with Sqlite and Postgresql database.

 The application allows you to register, log in, check the list of users, send messages between users, and check your inbox etc.